 Once pre-flight preparation is complete, it is recommended to hone your flight skills and practice flying safely.
 Make sure that all flights are carried out in an open area.
-The flying height is limited to 500 m.
-DO NOT exceed this height.
 Strictly abide by local laws and regulations when flying.
-Make sure to read the DJI Mini 2 Disclaimer and Safety Guidelines to understand the safety notices before flying.
+Make sure to read the Safety Guidelines to understand the safety notices before flying.